phalvesr/Browser-scoreboard/README.md

 # Browser scoreboard
  A simple scroreboard developed for a browser aplication.
-I've used CSS, HTML and JS.
+I used CSS, HTML and JS.